EducationalTestingService/rsmtool/doc/tutorial_rsmxval.rst

     Training model on full data

 Once the run finishes, you will see an ``output`` sub-directory in the current directory.
-Under this directory you will see multiple other sub-directories, each corresponding to one of the cross-validation steps and described :ref:`here <output_dirs_rsmeval>`.
+Under this directory you will see multiple sub-directories, each corresponding to a different cross-validation step, as described :ref:`here <output_dirs_rsmeval>`.

 Examine the reports
 ~~~~~~~~~~~~~~~~~~~